wisdom-framework/wisdom/extensions/wisdom-instantiatedby/README.md

 *IMPORTANT*: In the current status or the code both types of configuration are managed the same way (so it's not possible to create  several  times our set of instances).

-== Creating, Updating and Deleting
+## Creating, Updating and Deleting

 Thanks to this centralization, you can create a set of instances, update this set of instances and delete the set of instances by manipulating only one configuration admin configuration (or `cfg` file).

+## Links

+`cfg` file mechanism is described here: http://ow2-chameleon.github.io/core/snapshot/chameleon-directory-monitor.html#/configuration_deployment